 \section{Phase transition in higher dimensional Reissner-Nordstr\"{o}m AdS Black hole}

 The main motivation to study asymptotically AdS black holes stems from the hypothesis of AdS/CFT correspondence.
 Using the thermal field theoretic approaches, it has been deduced that AdS black holes undergo certain phase transitions.
-A first sign of such phase transitions was observed by Page and Hawking for the Schwarzschild AdS black hole \cite{hawking}.
-Further with the addition of parameters such as electric charge and spin, the phase transition process is more elaborated and enhanced.
-It is quite interesting to note that the pressure-volume or P-V picture of ideal gas fluid for constant temperature is also mimicked by the AdS black holes (see Fig.1 top panel).
-This analogy between a gravitational system (an AdS black hole) and a non-gravitational thermal system (such as a ideal gas or a van der waal's fluid) is established by identifying a correspondence between their parameters i.e. mass with enthalpy; temperature with surface gravity; entropy with area and cosmological constant with the pressure of fluid.
-Thus in the first law of thermodynamics, the cosmological constant appears as pressure which is conjugate to the volume of black hole \cite{mann}.
-Besides, using the Reverse Isoperimetric Inequality, it has been deduced that entropy inside a horizon of a given volume is maximized for a Schwarzschild AdS BH \cite{miriam}.
+The first sign of such phase transitions was observed by Page and Hawking for the Schwarzschild AdS black hole \cite{hawking}.
+With the addition of parameters such as electric charge and spin, the phase transition process is more elaborate and enhanced.
+It is quite interesting to note that the pressure-volume picture of the ideal gas for constant temperature is also mimicked by the AdS black holes (see Fig.1 top panel).
+This analogy between a gravitational system (an AdS black hole) and a non-gravitational thermal system (such as an ideal gas or a van der Waals fluid) is established by identifying a correspondence between their parameters i.e. mass with enthalpy, temperature with surface gravity, entropy with area, and cosmological constant with pressure.
+Thus, in the first law of thermodynamics, the cosmological constant appears as pressure, which is conjugate to the volume of a black hole \cite{mann}.
+Besides, using the reverse isoperimetric inequality, it has been deduced that entropy inside the horizon of a given volume is maximized for the Schwarzschild AdS black hole \cite{miriam}.